ucsd-dsc-arts/dsc160-final-dsc160_final_group12/README.md

 Our goal of this work was to explore the relationship between a real neurological condition and how it can be artificially reproduced using computational methods.
 The techniques studied could be applicable to scientific research in attempting to understand what these conditions are like for individuals who have them, as well as for creative use in generative art and music production.

-(30 points, three to five paragraphs)

-The first paragraph should be a short summary describing your results.

-The subsequent paragraphs could address questions including:
-- Why is this culturally innovative?
-- How does your generative computational approach differ from traditional art/music/cultural production?
-- How do your results relate to broader social, cultural, economic political, etc., issues?
-- What are the ethical concerns for this form of generative art?
-- In what future directions could you expand this work?

 ## Team Roles